MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to/use-containers.md

 keywords: on-premises, Docker, container
 ---

-# Install and run Personally Identifiable Information containers
+# Install and run Personally Identifiable Information (PII) Detection containers

+> [!NOTE]
+> The data limits for the PII container are 5120 characters and 10 documents max.

-Containers enable you to host the Personally Identifiable Information API on your own infrastructure.
-If you have security or data governance requirements that can't be fulfilled by calling Personally Identifiable Information remotely, then containers might be a good option.
+Containers enable you to host the PII detection API on your own infrastructure.
+If you have security or data governance requirements that can't be fulfilled by calling PII detection remotely, then containers might be a good option.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/cognitive-services/) before you begin.

 ## Prerequisites

-You must meet the following prerequisites before using Personally Identifiable Information containers.
+You must meet the following prerequisites before using PII detection containers.

 * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/cognitive-services/).
 * [Docker](https://docs.docker.com/) installed on a host computer.
 Docker must be configured to allow the containers to connect with and send billing data to Azure.